rust-lang/reference/src/types.md

 *value* defines the interpretation of the memory holding it and the operations that may be performed on the value.

-Built-in types are tightly integrated into the language, in nontrivial ways that are not possible to emulate in user-defined types.
+Built-in types are tightly integrated into the language in nontrivial ways that are not possible to emulate in user-defined types.
 User-defined types have limited capabilities.